 Thomas Munson L’23

-At Penn Law, Thomas is on the board of the Democracy Law Project and is a volunteer for the Civil Rights Law Project.
-This past summer, he interned for Philadelphia Lawyers for Social Equity, providing assistance to Philadelphians seeking criminal record expungements and pardons.
+At Penn Carey Law, Thomas was on the board of the Democracy Law Project and a volunteer for the Civil Rights Law Project.
+He interned for Philadelphia Lawyers for Social Equity, providing assistance to Philadelphians seeking criminal record expungements and pardons.